Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems: Examples

-The resulting root mean square error (RMSE) and normalised estimation error squared (NEES) of all filters for different numbers of sensors are shown in Figure~\ref{fig:Performance-bearing-only-example}.
-The following important aspects can be observed from Figure~\ref{fig:Performance-bearing-only-example}: \begin{itemize} \item the somewhat counterintuitive fact that the multi-sensor serial EKF provides better estimates than the Information Matrix Fusion EKF (parallel), both in terms of precision (RMSE) and credibility (NEES); \item the remarkably poor performance provided by the multi-sensor (bootstrap) particle filter, which becomes even worst as the number of sensors increase; \item the commensurate performances shown by the particle flows and by the stochastic particle flow, outperforming the multi-sensor (bootstrap) particle filter and the Information Matrix Fusion EKF; \item the remarkably good performance shown by the multi-sensor serial EKF, similar to the particle flows and to the stochastic particle flow; \item the overall improvement of estimation accuracy as the numbers of sensors is increased, as expected, except for the multi-sensor particle filter; \item the higher estimation accuracy and credibility provided by the stochastic particle flow in more difficult scenarios, with few sensors; \item the overall higher credibility of the stochastic particle flow, which is denoted by its NEES closer to 1 ($\log_{10}NEES\rightarrow0$) from above. \end{itemize} It is worth commenting on the results comparing the particle flows and the stochastic particle flow.
-Specifically for this problem, the particle flows provide the most accurate state estimate and rely on a fairly good approximation to the estimate covariance matrix given by the companion filter, the multi-sensor serial EKF.
-It is remakable the successful synergy between the original particle flows and their companion filter, despite the fact that it is difficult to justify the calculated NEES for these filters since their first and second moment estimates stem from distinct filtering methods.
-On the other hand, the stochastic particle flow (SPF-GS) provides an equally accurate state estimate and securely constitutes the most credible estimator among all filters.
+The resulting root-mean-square error (RMSE), normalized-estimation error squared (NEES), and average computation time (per time step) of all filters for different numbers of sensors are shown in Figures~\ref{fig:RMSE-bearing-only-example}, \ref{fig:NEES-bearing-only-example} and \ref{fig:Computation-time-bearing-only-example} respectively.
+The following important aspects can be observed from Figure~\ref{fig:RMSE-bearing-only-example}: \begin{itemize} \item Somewhat counterintuitively, the multi-sensor serial EKF provides better estimates than that of Information Matrix Fusion EKF (IMF-EKF), both in terms of precision (RMSE) and ``consistency'' (or credibility\footnote{As presented in \citep{Li2006}, the normalized-estimation error squared (NEES) is the simplest metric that indicates an estimator's credibility.} as indicated by NEES). \item The scaled-drift particle flow (SDPF) shows remarkably poor performance. \item The bootstrap particle filter (SIR) provides mediocre performance, eventually becoming better than the IMF-EKF as the number of sensors increases. \item Accuracies shown by the Gaussian particle flow (GPF) and the serial EKF are commensurate and similar to that of stochastic particle flow (SPF-GS) when the number of sensors is high. \item As expected, the overall estimation accuracy is improved as the number of sensors is increased. \item The SPF-GS provides the most accurate estimates in difficult scenarios, i.e., when the number of sensors is small. \item Estimation by the SPF-GS is more consistent (or credible), which is denoted by an NEES closer to one ($\log_{10}NEES\rightarrow0$) from above. \end{itemize} It is worth commenting on the results comparing GPF and SPF-GS.
+Specifically for this problem, when the number of sensors is sufficiently high, the GPF provides estimates as accurate as those of SPF-GS at a slightly lower computational cost.
+It is also remakable the successful synergy between the GPF and its companion filter, a multi-sensor serial EKF that provides the covariance estimates.
+However, it is difficult to justify the calculated NEES for original particle flows since their first and second moment estimates are underpinned by distinct filtering methods.
+On the other hand, stochastic particle flow (SPF-GS) provides fairly accurate state estimates and securely constitutes the most credible estimator among all evaluated filters.